 Research projects will be required to submit annual performance data, project information, and Program Performance Measures data through the NASA Office of Education Performance Measurement (OEPM) system.
+These OEPM reports may or may not coincide with the annual report dates.
+The OEPM reporting is managed through HQ NASA.

-NASA will provide research projects with specific guidelines for the submission of OEPM data and/or the annual progress report.
+NASA will provide research projects with specific guidelines for the submission of OEPM data.
 Every effort will be made to streamline the reporting burden for these requirements, while complying with federal and education reporting requirements.
 NASA will provide specific formats and data entry forms to the respective jurisdictions.